🧱

 python — editable

-# Identify skewed keys
+# Step 1: Identify skewed keys (from analysis of your data)

-skewed_keys = ["key1", "key2"] # from analysis
+skewed_keys = ["key1", "key2"]

-# Process skewed keys with broadcast join
+# Step 2: Process skewed keys with broadcast join (fast, no shuffle)

 skewed_result = large_df.filter(col("key").isin(skewed_keys)) \